If you are seeking Refractive Surgery in New Mexico please read the information below:

 Each individual person has extremely unique eyes.
-Not all people are candidates for the LASIK eye surgery procedure.
+Not all people are candidates for the refractive eye surgery procedure.
 No two cornea maps are the same just like with a DNA sample or fingerprint.
 This is why a pre-operative exam is absolutely necessary.
-Before LASIK is performed you will be required to undergo a series of diagnostic tests to determine the stability of your vision.
+Before LASIK or PRK is performed you will be required to undergo a series of diagnostic tests to determine the stability of your vision.
 After a thorough evaluation of your cornea, the doctors will be able to determine if you are a candidate.
 This thorough diagnostic evaluation is the first step in creating a positive outcome for your best possible visual outcome or personal best vision.

 - Complete review of overall eye health

 - The measurement of your prescription or refractive errors

 - Dry eye test

 - Complete dilation to view the back of the eye or the retina

 - Measurement of pupil size